6 Brown

 Click each column name to sort its values.

 About 40% of Brown county’s population lives in the City of Green Bay, which is also the most Democratic community.
 Even Green Bay is not overwhelmingly Democratic, in contrast to some of Wisconsin’s other cities.
 Scott Walker won the city in his 2014 reelection campaign.
-In 2020, Biden won only Green Bay and the Village of Allouez.
-Trump won every other community; although, the City of De Pere was nearly tied.
+In 2024, Biden won only Green Bay, the Village of Allouez, and the City of De Pere.
+Trump won every other community.

 This map shows the location of each municipality in the county, as it existed in 2022.